TritonDataCenter/mill/docs/design.md

     /$user/stor/mill/
         logs/
-            $service/$year/$month/$day/$hour/
+            $service/
+                $year/$month/$day/$hour/
                     # Upload 5 minute chunks to allow working with smaller
                     # files for 'mill cat' etc. This might be a tunable at some
                     # point.
-                $inst-$minute.log
+                    $inst-$timestamp.$type.log
         backfill/...    # TODO: dir to hold past logs to backfill into logs/...

 Example:

     /trentm/stor/mill
         logs/
-            nginx/
+            webhead/
                 2013/11/11/12/
-                    foo-05.log   <--- records *up to* minute 5
-                    foo-10.log
-                    foo-15.log
-                    foo-20.log
+                    foo-1384294081423.apache.log
+                    foo-1384294129834.apache.log
                     ...
-                    foo-60.log
         backfill/...    # TODO: or something for backdated logs to integrate

+# Log types

+Rules: Cannot have '.' or '-' in log type strings (else it screws up the Manta mill layout).

+Supported types:

+- `apache`
+- `bunyan`

+TODO: perhaps use same naming as splunk (see Ben's PDF).